DanNduati/Learning-Toit/README.md

 - [Toit-drivers](https://docs.toit.io/peripherals/drivers/driverslist)

 ## Gotchas I encountered
-I was unable to run scripts with the `--no-device` flag which seems to be an [issue](https://github.com/toitlang/toit/issues/434) the team is patching.
+I was unable to run scripts with the `--no-device` flag set which seems to be an [issue](https://github.com/toitlang/toit/issues/434) that the team is patching.